kushdeepwalia/dsprograms/README.md

     :) deleting a record from end.
     :) deleting a record from specific position.

+:-) MERGE_SORT.C
+    sorting a linear array by spliting, swapping and merging.

 :-) PUSHPOPARRAY.C
     pushing and popping elements in stack (array representation)

+:-) QUICK_SORT.C
+    sorting a linear array using a pivot element (0th subscript element).

+:-) SELECTION_SORT.C
+    sorting a linear array by selecting numbers and swapping them.

+:-) SHELL_SORT.C
+    sorting a linear array using gap and sublist concept.

 :-) SPMATRIX.C
     creating and displaying sparse matrix